flow-storm/flow-storm-debugger/Readme.md

 - Flows basics https://www.youtube.com/watch?v=YnpQMrkj4v8

+### Defining a value for working at the repl

+Every panel where FlowStorm pretty prints a value contains a `def` button.
+Clicking on it will ask you for a name and define that value under that name on your runtime, so you can work with it at the repl.

+Lets say you have named it `my-value` then on Clojure you can access it at the repl under `user/my-value` while in ClojureScript it is going to be under `js/my-value`.

 ## ClojureScript

 FlowStorm ClojureScript support is still in its infancy, for instructions on how to use it check [here](./docs/ClojureScript.md)